Order the spring issue here

 Flashy Norwegian-supported consumption in Africa

-CONSUMPTION AND CORRUPTION: We have not heard much about Luanda Leaks in Norway.
-Perhaps because it is embarrassing that Statoil paid NOK 420 million to a non-existent research center owned by Angola's state oil company Sonangol, where Isabel dos Santos was director until she was fired in November 2017?
+CONSUMPTION AND CORRUPTION: We haven't heard much about Luanda Leaks in Norway.
+Perhaps because it is embarrassing that Statoil paid NOK 420 million to a non-existent research center owned by Angola's state oil company Sonangol, where Isabel dos Santos was the director until she was fired in November 2017?

 When the US economy is cold, Haiti gets pneumonia

-HAITI'S CORONA CRISIS: Haiti currently lacks approximately 5900 hospital places for covid-19 patients.
-But the biggest obstacle is possibly to convince the population that the corona threat is real.
+HAITIS CORONACRISE: Haiti today lacks approximately 5900 hospital seats for covid-19 sufferers.
+But the biggest obstacle is possibly to convince the people that the corona threat is real.

 Carpet fall for the American Empire